-Bartlesville Radio » News » Town of Ochelata Continues to Battle Water Leak
+Bartlesville Radio » News » Town of Ochelata Battles Water Leak, Restores Resource

 Washington County

-Town of Ochelata Continues to Battle Water Leak
+Town of Ochelata Battles Water Leak, Restores Resource

+The Town of Ochelata restores water to its residents following a water main leak that forced officials to turn off the precious resource for several hours.

+The water line that broke at 2800 Road was fixed around midnight on Saturday.
+Water services were slowly brought back on line.

 The Town of Ochelata battles a water leak.